FgBierwart/KOSTA-Toolbox/README.md

 <img src="https://github.com/FgBierwart/STAK-Toolbox/assets/142835014/f6c583be-ada8-4391-a5ea-8c652e92d738" width="700" height="230">

 - Finally, *Eigenfunction.m* computes the eigenfunctions of the approximated Koopman operator.
-  * test
+More precisely,
+  *  *Vec* contains the coefficient of the approximate eigenfunctions for the basis considered,
+  *  *indx* contains the column of the eigenvalues closest associated to eigenvalues closest to those of the jacobian, Those two inputs allows to compute a Lyapunov candidate and will be used for the validation step described hereafter.

 # Validation of the Lyapunov function
 to do